hannahvollberg/Amsterdam-Soundboard/README.md

 # Sounds of Amsterdam

-An interactive, ambient soundboard web application designed to transport listeners to iconic locations across Amsterdam through synced visual backgrounds, local ambient soundscapes, and curated background music.
+Interactive soundboard web app designed to transport listeners to iconic locations across Amsterdam

 *Created as a front-end practice project to refresh core HTML, CSS, and vanilla JavaScript concepts.*